derivo-company/neo2rdf/README.md

 COMMANDS
        dump
-	   The Neo4j database is converted into an RDF file in Turtle format, which is written to the specified location on disk.
+	   Converts a Neo4j database into an RDF file in Turtle format

-	   Exemplary usage: dump -db=./path/to/neo4jdb -o=output/path/data.ttl

        server
-	   The application starts an HTTP server for the provided Neo4j database.
-When a GET request is sent to the server, the conversion procedure is initiated and the response returns an RDF Turtle stream to the client.
+	   Starts an HTTP server that serves the conversion result as RDF Turtle stream

-	   Exemplary usage: server -db=./path/to/neo4jdb -p=8080

        help
 	   Display help information about the specified command.